-SDE# 283112 SDE# 283112 1 term/1 credit

-Grades 9-12

-Fee: \$30.00

-This is a one credit course, novice level, designed for students to experience instru mental music in a setting o
+SDE# 283112 1 term/1 credit Grades 9-12 Fee: \$30.00 This is a one credit course, novice level, designed for students to experience in 0

 This is a one credit course, novice level, designed for students to experience instrumental music in a setting of only percussion instruments.
 Students will develop a characteristic tone and engage in the processes of creating, performing and responding as related to instrumental music, while employing the concepts of timbre, rhythm, melody, harmony, form and expression.
 Students will study works of quality literature and learn to connect musical experiences to other cultures and disciplines within and outside of the arts.